World Kickboxing Network: WKN World Cup

-The event was held from November 28 to November 30, 2019, as an amateur championship contested by international athletes in their respective weight classes.
+WKN World Cup 2019 was held from November 28 to November 30, 2019, as an amateur championship contested by international athletes in their respective weight classes.
 It took place at The Trusts Arena in Auckland, New Zealand with up to 60 countries participating.
 The event marked the first time kickboxing and mixed martial arts world championships were contested at the same event in New Zealand.
 The WKN World Middleweight MMA title bout between Kelvin Joseph and Roan Carneiro as well as the WKN World Super Heavyweight championship bout between the champion Gregory Tony and former UFC Heavyweight title challenger and former Cage Rage World Heavyweight champion Antonio "Bigfoot" Silva were expected to headline the last day of competition.

 The fight between Tony and Silva was cancelled, as Silva was not medically cleared after being knocked out in his previous bout.
 Carneiro won the fight against Joseph and took the title by submission in the first round.